These Notes are divided into the following sections:

 Telephone: 44 1244 342878

-Co-editors are recommended to use the status system to record their decisions and send emails to the author and the Editorial Office in Chester.
+Co-editors are recommended to use the status system to record their decisions and send e-mails to the author and the Editorial Office in Chester.
 If you have any problems or questions concerning this system please contact support@iucr.org.

 Co-editors take office upon approval of their appointment by the Executive Committee of the International Union of Crystallography (IUCr).
-This will be communicated by the Executive Secretary of the IUCr.
+This will be communicated by the CEO of the IUCr.
 The term of each appointment lasts until the first of the following events occur: (a) the next General Assembly of the IUCr, (b) the Editorship changes, or (c) the term specified in the letter of appointment is completed.
 Co-editors may be reappointed following any of these events.
 Executive Committee policy is that reappointments are not made automatically, and that the total term of such office shall not generally extend for more than nine years continuously.

 Publication of research papers by Co-editors in IUCr Journals is strongly encouraged.
 It is, however, important to ensure that all papers are handled with the same degree of impartiality.
 In order to avoid any semblance of partiality, papers written or co-authored by a Co-editor must always be submitted to another Co-editor or the Editor of a journal for their editorial consideration.
 In addition, when deciding whether to handle a paper or not, Co-editors should avoid situations that might lead to the appearance of impropriety.
 Under no circumstances may Co-editors accept papers of which they are authors.